As we move into summer, it's a good time to remind pet parents to take the extra steps necessary to keep your pets cool and safe.

 To keep your pet safe and healthy during the summer heat:

-- Watch out for heatstroke - Symptoms include panting, lethargy, drooling, fever, vomiting and collapse.
-If you think your dog may have heatstroke, call your veterinarian right away.
-Breeds with shorter noses (such as Pugs, Shih Tzus, Pekingese, Bulldogs and Boxers) as well as very young and senior dogs are especially vulnerable.
+- Watch out for heatstroke - Symptoms include excessive panting, drooling, lethargy, fever, vomiting, seizures, and collapse.
+Call your veterinarian right away if you think your dog or cat may be suffering from heatstroke.
+Breeds with flatter faces/shorter noses (such as Pugs, Shih Tzus, Pekingese, Bulldogs, Boxers, and Persian cats) along with young and senior dogs are especially vulnerable.

-- Give your pet extra water - You will need to refill your pet’s water bowl more often than usual on very hot days.
+- Give your pet extra water - On very hot days, be prepared to refill your pet’s water bowl more often than usual or add more bowls of water throughout your home.

-- Offer your pet several ways to cool off - Leave a fan on in a place where your pet can sit in front of it, add some ice cubes to their water or offer them a cool treat.
-A Kong that’s stuffed with wet food or peanut butter, then frozen, is cooling and a great way to keep your dog entertained.
+- Offer your pet several ways to cool off - Leave a fan on in a place where your pet can sit in front of it, add some ice cubes to their water, or offer them a cool treat.
+A Kong that’s stuffed with wet food or peanut butter, then frozen, is cooling and a fun activity to help your pup exert energy.

 - Take your walks in the morning or evening - The intense midday heat can overwhelm your dog during a walk.
-Exercise your dog during the cooler hours of the morning or later evening.
+Exercise your dog during the cooler hours in the morning or evening.
+Depending on the humidity, you may have to keep the walk shorter than normal, though.

 - Don’t leave your dog alone outside for more than a few minutes - Even in the shade, a dog exposed to extreme heat and humidity is at risk for heatstroke.

-- Avoid hot sidewalks - Your dog’s paws can easily become burned on hot surfaces, including pavement, blacktop and sand.
+- Avoid hot sidewalks - Remember, your dog’s paws are bare skin that can be easily burned by hot surfaces, such as pavement, blacktop and sand.

 - Brush your pet regularly - A clean, untangled coat can help ward off summer skin problems and help your pet stay cool.
 If you want to give your dog a haircut, and your vet thinks it will help them cope with the heat, keep their fur at least one inch long to protect them from the sun.
-(Shaving down to the skin is not recommended.)
+(Shaving down to the skin is not recommended.
+The coat helps protect your pet from sunburn.)

 - Be alert for coolant leaking from your vehicle - Dogs are attracted to the sweet taste of coolant, and a small amount can make your dog sick — or even cause death.
 If you believe your dog may have ingested coolant, take them to the vet right away.